US STOCKS-S&P 500, Nasdaq up as tech stocks rise; lockdown easing hopes persist

 The S&P financials index was also among the biggest decliners as the Treasury Department said it would launch a long-planned 20-year bond to meet record government borrowing needs amid the outbreak.

-Activision Blizzard Inc rose 5.2% after raising its revenue forecast on higher demand for video games such as its “Call of Duty” amid the lockdowns.
+Activision Blizzard Inc rose 5.7% after raising its revenue forecast on higher demand for video games such as its “Call of Duty” during the lockdowns.

-Declining issues outnumbered advancers for a 1.96-to-1 ratio on the NYSE and a 1.27-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.69-to-1 ratio on the NYSE and a 1.08-to-1 ratio on the Nasdaq.

-The S&P index recorded five new 52-week highs and two new lows, while the Nasdaq recorded 40 new highs and 13 new lows.
+The S&P index recorded six new 52-week highs and two new lows, while the Nasdaq recorded 46 new highs and 14 new lows.
 (Reporting by Shreyashi Sanyal and Medha Singh in Bengaluru; Editing by Anil D’Silva, Saumyadeb Chakrabarty and Shounak Dasgupta)